 No referral is required as the radiation used in DEXA is very low.

-The DEXA machines used at Twenty-five Harley Street are the gold standard as recommended by the National Osteoporosis Society (NOS) for bone density measurements.
+The DEXA machines used by different clinics vary, but are the gold standard as recommended by the National Osteoporosis Society (NOS) for bone density measurements.

 - Other family members have suffered hip fractures

 - You’ve broken a bone – even if the fall was minor